 MQTT Essentials Part 7: Persistent Session and Queuing Messages

-- Existence of a session, even if there are no subscriptions
+- Existence of a session (even if there are no subscriptions).

-- All subscriptions
+- All the subscriptions of the client.

-How to start/end a persistent session?
+How do you start or end a persistent session?

 Persistent session on the client side

-How long are messages stored on the broker ?
+How long does the broker store messages?

 People often ask how long the broker stores the session.
 The easy answer is: The broker stores the session until the clients comes back online and receives the message.
 However, what happens if a client does not come back online for a long time?
 Usually, the memory limit of the operating system is the primary constraint on message storage.
 There is no standard answer for this scenario.
 The right solution depends on your use case.
 For example, in HiveMQ we provide a possibility to purge queued messages.